amaz1none/devex-fe-grades/shared/values.md

 #### 👍How to👍
 The client wants Project D to use simple market technologies.
 We assess the risks, discuss them with the client, and select the right team.
-We start the project and in during working on it try to sell our usual approach.

 #### 👎How not to👎
 The client wants to implement the K library in the project.
 I do it without discussing why it is so necessary, without assessing the risks.